 The Ethnobotany Teaching Garden provides a place to enjoy learning about and identifying Alaska native plants for food, medicine, and technology.
-This garden at the Alaska Plant Materials Center showcases each cultural and ecological region in Alaska with physical features and native plants.
-Presentations are tailored to meet intertribal group, garden society, school group and general public requests.
-All programs teach respect for plants, cultures and the earth.
+The garden showcases each cultural and ecological region in Alaska with physical features and native plants.

 History of the Garden

 The PMC started building an ADA accessible Ethnobotany Teaching Garden in summer, 2008.
 A combination of the cultural and ecological regions of Alaska was used to design the garden.
 Constructed in the Ethnobotany Garden is Denali, the Yukon, Aleutian Islands, plus imitations of the Arctic, Interior, South Central, Western, and South East Alaska ecologic regions.
 These regions coincide and represent cultural areas historically lived in by Eyak, Tlingit, Haida, Tsimshian, Athabascans, Iñupiak, Yup’ik, Cup’ik, Aleut, Siberian Yupik, and Alutiiq Peoples.